pstackebrandt/BlazorCookbookApp/docs/deployment/appsettings-Production-Benefits.md

-# Why Use appsettings.Production.json - Benefits Summary
+# Production appsettings Benefits

+> Related build & deployment steps are documented in
+> `docs/deployment/Production-Build-Guide.md`.

 ## 🎯 **Overview**
 This document explains why using `appsettings.Production.json` is beneficial for .NET applications, especially when deploying to Azure or other cloud platforms.